 So, the bottom line is: Treat your mouse click (or tap on a touchscreen) the way you do the trigger on a loaded AK47.
 Once you hit it, there’s no undoing it.

-If you follow that simple rule, I can almost promise you that you’re going to be safe.
+If you follow that simple rule, I can almost promise you that you’re going to stay safe.
 OK, I promise you that.

-How I avoid fake content and misinformation on the web
+How to stay safe against fake content and misinformation on the web

 This part is much harder because it’s personal.
 The key here is to get over yourself!